honzasvacek/hotellegie/docs/index.en.md

 ## Welcome to Hotel LEGIE!

-We offer accommodation in single, double, triple, and quadruple rooms in standard and comfort categories!
+We offer accommodation in 55 rooms in two categories - Standard and Comfort.

+Comfort rooms are completely renovated, modern and comfortably equipped.

+Some of them offer a beautiful view of the Prague skyline.

 <section class="featured-rooms-section">
   <div class="featured-room" onclick="location.href='02.rooms/#single-rooms-standard-comfort'">